Hitachi ID Password Manager server requirements

 - SSL server certificate, to support HTTPS connections to the web user interface and SOAP API.

-In addition to a web server, Password Manager requires a database server.
+In addition to a web/application server, Password Manager requires a database server.
 In most environments, the database server software (Microsoft SQL Server or Oracle Database Server) is installed on the same hardware or VM as the Password Manager software, on each Password Manager server node.
 This reduces hardware cost, eliminates network latency and reduces the security surface of the combined solution.

 Database I/O performance on a virtualized filesystem (e.g., VMDK or equivalent) may not be ideal.
 If a VM is used to host the database server software, please consider a NAS or SAN solution for disk I/O.

 Password Manager can leverage an existing database server cluster.
 Hitachi ID Systems recommends a dedicated database server instance, however, for a number of reasons:

 - The data managed by Password Manager is extremely sensitive, so it is desirable to minimize the number of DBAs who can access it (despite use of encryption).

 - MSSQL and Oracle have almost zero ability to isolate workloads between database instances on the same server.
 This means that a burst of activity from Password Manager (as happens during nightly auto-discovery) would cause slow responses in other applications.
 Conversely, other applications experiencing high DB load would slow down Password Manager.

 - Password Manager already includes real-time, fault-tolerant, WAN-friendly, encrypted database replication between application nodes, each with its own back-end database.
 Use of an expensive DB server cluster is neither required nor beneficial.

 The Password Manager replicating data service can be configured to use any of the following SQL database engines as its physical data store: